sandboxie-plus/sandboxie-docs/Content/ClosedIpcPath.md

 # Closed Ipc Path

 _ClosedIpcPath_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies path patterns for which Sandboxie will deny _all_ access by sandboxed progams, including _read_ access.
+It specifies path patterns for which Sandboxie will deny _all_ access by sandboxed programs, including _read_ access.
 This setting essentially blocks resources from being accessed by sandboxed programs.

 [Program Name Prefix](ProgramNamePrefix.md) may be specified.